Tool Kit

 Speeding, distractions, slippery roads, poor visibility, and worn-out tires or windshield wipers are just a few examples.

-Identifying hazards is part of an employer’s health and safety responsibilities (PDF 169KB).
+Identifying hazards is part of an employer’s health and safety responsibilities.
 You need to identify the most common ones your drivers encounter.
 It’s best practice to also include less-common hazards, especially if they could result in serious injuries.

 Identifying driving-related hazards